Anxiety Treatment NYC

 Seeking Treatment for Anxiety: Psychiatrist Therapy, New York

 If you or someone you know is suffering from depression or anxiety, it is important to seek help from an experienced professional.
 Our New York licensed psychiatrists, psychotherapists and nurse practitioners work together as a team to help our patients lead a normal productive healthy life.
-We treat patients of all ages, including adults, teenagers and children.
+We treat adolescent patients only, over 18 years old.
 Call our office to schedule your confidential consultation today at (212) 249-1600.